 You may charge to your account the textbooks and supplies that you purchase at the college bookstore.
 The amount you may charge is limited to the amount of financial aid you have remaining after charges for tuition and fees are deducted.
 Financial Aid is available for purchases in the bookstore one week prior to the start of each semester and continues through the second week of each semester.
-Students must have a printed copy of their schedule to present to the bookstore associate.
 For further options please visit http://trocaire.bncollege.com/ or contact the bookstore directly at 716-827-2437 or by email at Bookstore@trocaire.edu.